 Table of Contents

 Ashtavargam Kashayam is a polyherbal ayurvedic medicine.
-It is an herbal decoction prepared from 8 ingredients viz.
+It is a herbal decoction prepared from 8 ingredients viz.
 Bala, Sahachara, Eranda, Sonth, Rasna, Devdar, Nirgundi and Lahsuna.
-It is used in treatment of Vata roga.
+It is used in the treatment of Vata roga.

 - Type of medicine: Classical Medicine